emaballarin/hypothesis-csv/README.rst

 ==============
-hypothesis-csv
+hypothesis-csv-chobeat
 ==============

-:code:`hypothesis-csv` is an extension to the `hypothesis` framework.
+:code:`hypothesis-csv-chobeat` is an extension to the `hypothesis` framework.
 The goal of this framework is to offer a flexible tool to perform generative-testing/property-based testing for software that accepts CSV files as an input.